 I encourage headphones for optimal listening.

-College of San Mateo, Fall 2022, Portfolio I project for our winter Electronic Music Concert.
+College of San Mateo, Fall 2022, Portfolio I project for our winter Electronic Music Concert: Natalie, the First.
 This is an excerpt from my upcoming, multi-episode Asian Fail pod called, Japanese American Basketball: A League For Their Own.
-I recorded the interview with Chris Komai using Squadcast remote recording service.
+I recorded the interview with Mr. Chris Komai, a founding member of the Nikkei Heritage Basketball Association, using Squadcast remote recording service.
 I recorded outdoor basketball bounces with a TASCAM, and a classmate recorded game noises with a Zoom (not the virtual meeting company) mic on his phone.
 I used both in the concert piece.
-For the mix I wanted to give a feeling of Natalie Nakase’s interest in basketball being sparked, then growing, and rising to take her places in basketball she probably didn’t think was possible (she was the first female assistant coach in the NBA).
+For the mix I wanted to give a feeling of Natalie Nakase’s interest in basketball being sparked, then growing, and rising to take her places in basketball she probably didn’t think was possible.
+She was the first female assistant coach in the NBA.
 I wanted to convey the feeling of getting an idea, setting a goal, and working toward your goal.
-I used Logic to edit, EQ, add reverb, and software instruments.
-I used Synthesizer patches in Pads and Soundscape.
+I used Logic Pro X to edit.
+The plugins I used were EQ and reverb.
+I used software instruments: Pads and Soundscape synthesizer.
 I also used an Arpeggiator patch.
 I used Soundtrap to make a drum pattern.

 Effects in timeline order: Synthesizer/ Soundscape/ Aurora Borealis – the sound of the beginning of something, and I panned left to right to left to center.
 I EQ’ed Mr. Komai cutting off the highest frequencies.
-Abstract basketball bounces – I used a Flanger, then Echo plugin.
+Basketball bounces – I used a flanger, then an echo plugin.
 Toy Glockenspiel – the notion of playing basketball as a way of ditching Japanese language school.
-Game sounds – these sounds had some kids voices that I used for Natalie’s childhood, and I panned left to right.
-Women’s practice I panned left to right.
+Game sounds – these sounds had some kids voices that I used for Natalie’s childhood, and I found free women’s basketball practice sounds on YouTube.
 Arpeggiator/ Synth Bells/ Glistening Bells – gives a feeling of working toward a goal with hope.
 Arpeggiator/ Synth Bells/ Light Breaks Through – gives a feeling of building on the past.
 Synthesizer/ Rhythmic/ Shimmering Harmonics – gives a feeling of building on a dream/goal, and I panned left to right.
-Basketball Crowd Noise – builds gradually to cheers, I doubled a loud buzzer noise, panned them left and right on two tracks and synced it to a buzzer sound, and I panned the crowd noise left to right, and back to center.
-Synthesizer/ Lead/ Analog Funk – had a nice vintage synth sound that wasn’t too buzzy for the melody.
-Drum Track – I made it in Soundtrap, added reverb in Logic.
-Hi Hat pattern – I made it in Soundtrap.
+Basketball Crowd Noise – builds gradually to cheers, I doubled a loud buzzer noise and synced it to a buzzer sound.
+Synthesizer/ Lead/ Analog Funk – had a nice vintage synth sound that wasn’t too buzzy for the melody in a Japanese mode.
+Drum Track – I made it in Soundtrap, added reverb in Logic Pro X. Hi Hat pattern – I made it in Soundtrap.
+For the basketball bounces I used a Logic Echo plugin.
 Synthesizer/ Pad/ Chrome Cascades – an endnote with some shimmer.
-For the basketball bounces I used a Logic Echo plugin.

 DISCLAIMER: I am not the creator of The Girl and the Cloud video.